sparkfabrik/webprofiler/README.md

 #### Introduction

-WebProfiler module extract, collect, store and display profiling information for Drupal.
+WebProfiler module extract, collect, store, and display profiling information for Drupal.

-For every request, WebProfiler create a profile file that contains all the collected information.
-This information are then rendered on a toolbar on every HTML response, and on a dedicated dashboard in the backoffice.
+WebProfiler creates a profile file for every request containing all the collected information.
+This information is then rendered on a toolbar on every HTML response and a dedicated back office dashboard.

-A lot of Drupal subsystems are replaced by WebProfiler to collect profiling information, and this can lead to some performance issues.
+WebProfiler replaces a lot of Drupal subsystems to collect profiling information, which can lead to some performance issues.
 For this reason, WebProfiler must not be used in production.

 #### Installation